 Part of that problem is our hardwired tendency to be strongly risk-averse with respect to profits and risk-seeking when we face losses: we tend to exit profitable trades too early (in order to preserve a favourable outcome) but we ‘work’ the losing trades for too long (to try and reverse the losses).

 This tendency was described by psychologists Daniel Kahneman and Amos Tversky who named it failure of invariance.
-Loss aversion in plain English, failure of invariance is among the key reasons why most traders lose money and most professional managers underperform their benchmarks.
+Failure of invariance is among the key reasons why most traders lose money and most professional managers underperform their benchmarks.

-Systematic trend following helps us avoid some of the pitfalls of our psychology and take full(er) advantage of trends as far and as high (or low) as they will go, even if they advance to levels that may seem unthinkable in the present moment.
+Systematic trend following helps us avoid some of the pitfalls of our psychology and take full(er) advantage of trends, even if they advance to levels that may seem unthinkable in the present moment.

 Profiting from the unthinkable

 In 1971 the price of Gold had been fixed at $35/ounce for more than 30 years.
-Mounting economic imbalances prompted the US Treasury to devalue the USD to $38/ounce of Gold in 1971 and again to $42 in 1973.
+Mounting economic imbalances prompted the US Treasury to devalue the USD to $38/ounce in 1971 and again to $42 in 1973.
 It was hoped that these devaluations would be sufficient to redress the imbalances.
-However, within the year 1973, the price of Gold reached $90 and in 1974 it rose to “unthinkable” three digit $105/ounce.
+However, within 1973 the price of Gold reached $90 and in 1974 it rose to “unthinkable” three digit $105/ounce.

-Tripling of the gold price in just over two years was a shock, but these were only the beginnings of the trend that would last through January 1980 and $850/ounce.
+Tripling of the gold price in just over two years’ time was a shock, but these were only the beginnings of the trend that would last through January 1980 and reach $850/ounce.
 This was the same market environment in which Leo Melamed made his best worst trade.
-It was also the environment that saw systematic trend following gain recognition a respectable investment strategy.
+It was also the environment that saw systematic trend following gain recognition as a legitimate investment strategy.

 By using systematic trend following investors can overcome three important problems: